soukudom/Sample-IOx-BRKOPS-2490/IoT-Orchestrator/README.md

   }
 }'
 ```
-We are using the **SCIM API** to onboard and manage the BLE devices.
-Refer to the [API Reference](https://developer.cisco.com/docs/spaces-connect-for-iot-services/onboard-operations-apis-overview/) or [Onboarding Guides](https://developer.cisco.com/docs/spaces-connect-for-iot-services/onboarding-ble-devices-using-scim/) for more information.
+We are using the **SCIM API** to onboard the BLE devices.
+Refer to the [SCIM API Reference](https://developer.cisco.com/docs/spaces-connect-for-iot-services/onboard-operations-apis-overview/) or [Onboarding BLE Devices Using SCIM](https://developer.cisco.com/docs/spaces-connect-for-iot-services/onboarding-ble-devices-using-scim/) for more information.

 ### 2. Register the Data Receiver Application
 ```bash